erichpriemer123/RHCSA_Lab/Initial_setup.md

 Installed RHEL on both of my servers.

 I want to setup cockpit so I can have web-based monitoring and management of my server.
+I also want to setup ansible for configuration management.

 Notes:
 - I had to register to the red hat network before installing any software packages.